-- Soil particles come in three general sizes that are called sand, silt, and clay. - Have the students stand up and make a circle that is as large as possible.
-Hand one student the "Sand" card to hold up. - Put the coin on the floor in the circle with the "Clay" card. - You stand in the circle holding up the "Silt" card. - If your soil sample's largest particle were as big as your circle, these other particles would be this big in comparison. - Now look at your soil again and see if you can find the largest and smallest particles.
-The clay particles are so small that you will not even be able to see them with your magnifying glasses! - Add some differently sized soil particles to the drawing on the board. - Put about one cup of soil from one or more of the samples in a quart jar.
-Add water so that it is about 3/4 full.
+- Make another list next to the one made earlier.
+If necessary, prompt to get air and water.
+Add soil creatures too! - As you make the list of found soil ingredients, have several students come up to the board and draw pictures of the ingredients between the lines. - Have the students trade trays with another group and spend some time exploring the other group's soil.
+Trade again if there is time. - Put about one cup of soil from one or more of the samples in a quart jar.
+Add water until the jar is about /4 full.
 Shake it up well and put in an area of the room where it can be seen, but not disturbed. - Have the students notice how the soil settles out over the next few days.
 Throw the soil back outside after two weeks or so as it starts to smell!

-- Why do plants need soil?

-- What was the most surprising thing that you found in the soil?
+- Why do plants need soil? - What was the most surprising thing that you found in the soil? - Did some of the soils smell, feel, or look different?
+In what ways?

-- What are the three soil particles called?

-- Experiment to find out how the soil particles will separate in each of the different samples: (see attached soil layer diagram). - o Number the jars 1-5

-- o Follow the directions above with the soil and water. - Several activities with the jars of soil could include predicting what will happen, predicting which of the types of particles will settle first (and why), measuring the layers, charting the differences between the samples, and more.
+- Experiment to find out how the soil particles will separate differently in each of the samples: (see attached soil layer diagram). - $\circ$ Put about a cup of each of the five soil samples in a quart jar that has a lid. - Follow the above directions - $\circ~$ Note how the soil settles after 5 minutes, 30 minutes, 24 hours and after a week or more. - Several activities with the jars of soil could include predicting what will happen, measuring the layers, looking at the different sized particles in each layer, and more.

+Curricula funding provided by The Humana Foundation for the Salt Lake City School District

-4. It's Not Dirt, It's Soil-1st
+4. It's Not Dirt, It's Soil-K

-Name Date If you were a worm in the soil, what would you see as you travel around? and color your discoveries.
-List some of your soil disco veries: Name two things that plant ts need and get from soil:
+If you were a worm in the soil, what would you see as you travel around?
+Draw and color what you find: